tillklockmann/tillklockmann.github.io/_posts/2020-12-07-php-anonymous-classes-use-case:-testing.md

 title: "PHP anonymous classes use case: testing abstract classes"
 ---

-I currently wanted to test an abstract class that already came with some written out functions.
+I recently wanted to test an abstract class that already came with some written out functions.

 I ended up with a setup where I had an anonymous class extend the abstract class.
 ```php